-- 1. To be eligible for 88th Academy Awards consideration, a documentary feature must complete both a seven-day theatrical release in Los Angeles County and a seven-day theatrical release in the Borough of Manhattan during the eligibility period. - 2.
-The eligibility period for documentary features begins on January 1, 2015, and ends on December 31, 2015.
-For films being released between January 1 and August 21, the completed online submission form and all other entry materials, including DVDs, must be received by the Academy no later than 30 days after the end of the qualifying theatrical releases.
-For films being released between August 22 and December 31, the completed online submission form, letters from the theaters confirming that the film will be satisfying the release requirements, and all other entry materials, including DVDs, must be received by the Academy by 5 p.m.
-PT on Monday, September 21, 2015.
-Those entrants submitting entry materials by September 21 with a planned theatrical release before the end of the calendar year, but which will not have a locked picture by the September 21 deadline, may request by September 14 an extension for the DVD submission only.
-Extensions will be granted only to October 21 and only if the picture is not locked.
-There will be no exceptions.

-- 3. The theatrical releases in both cities must take place in the same eligibility period and within two years of the motion picture's completion date.
+- To be eligible for 90th Academy Awards consideration, a documentary feature must complete both a seven-day theatrical release in Los Angeles County and a seven-day theatrical release in the City of New York during the eligibility period. - 2.
+The eligibility period for documentary features begins on January 1, 2017, and ends on December 31, 2017.
+For films being released between January 1 and August 20, the completed online submission form and all other entry materials, including the digital content delivery and DVDs, must be received by the Academy no later than 30 days after the end of the qualifying theatrical releases.
+For films being released between August 21 and December 31, the completed online submission form, letters from the theaters confirming that the film will be satisfying the release requirements, and all other entry materials, including the digital content delivery and DVDs, must be received by the Academy by 5 p.m.
+PT on Wednesday, September 20, 2017.
+Those entrants submitting entry materials by September 20 with a planned theatrical release before the end of the calendar year, but which will not have a locked picture by the September 20 deadline, may request by September 13 an extension for the DVD submission and digital content delivery only.
+Extensions will be granted only to October 20, and only if the picture is not locked.
+There will be no exceptions. - 3.
+The theatrical releases in both cities must take place in the same eligibility period and within two years of the motion picture's completion date.
 A theatrical release in only one of the qualifying cities disqualifies a picture from Academy Awards contention in the Documentary Feature category in any year.
-Documentaries submitted for consideration for the 88th Academy Awards in any category will not be eligible for consideration in subsequent Awards years in any category.
+Documentaries submitted for consideration for the 90th Academy Awards in any category will not be eligible for consideration in subsequent Awards years in any category.
 The picture must be submitted in the same Awards year in which it first qualifies. - 4.
 The picture must be exhibited using 35mm or 70mm film, or in a 24- or 48-frame progressive scan Digital Cinema format with a minimum projector resolution of 2048 by 1080 pixels, source image format conforming to ST 428-1:2006 D-Cinema Distribution Master Image Characteristics; image compression (if used) conforming to ISO/IEC 15444-1 (JPEG 2000); and image and sound file formats suitable for exhibition in commercial Digital Cinema sites.

-The audio in a typical Digital Cinema Package (DCP) is typically 5.1 or 7.1 channels of discrete audio, and these are the preferred audio configurations.
+The audio in a Digital Cinema Package (DCP) is typically 5.1 or 7.1 channels of discrete audio.
 The minimum for a non-mono configuration of the audio shall be three channels as Left, Center, Right (a Left/Right configuration is not acceptable in a theatrical environment).